 CICSPlex SM supports the z/OS goal algorithm.
-The aim of the goal algorithm is to select the target region that is best able to meet the defined, average, or percentile response-time goals for all work in a workload.
+The goal algorithm selects the target region that is best able to meet the defined, average, or percentile response-time goals for all work in a workload.

 The goal is defined by associating transactions, using the z/OS Workload Manager, to a service class.
 Service classes are assigned on a transaction, LU name, and user ID basis.
 Service classes can define several types of response-time goals.
 However, CICSPlex SM recognizes average and percentile response-time goals only.
 If transactions are given velocity or discretionary goals, they are assumed to be meeting their goals.
 CICSPlex SM manages at the service-class level; that is, it has no internal knowledge of the transaction characteristics.
 By consistently allocating service classes to sets of target regions, it minimizes the amount of resource reallocation by the z/OS Workload Manager.